Internal Parasites and Skin Parasites

 Ear mites:

 Symptoms: A crusty build-up inside your rabbit's ears.
+See the photo.
+Bunnies will be scratching at their ears and shaking their heads.

 What your vet will do: Take a scraping of your rabbit's ear.

-Treatment: Revolution applied once a month.
+Treatment: Revolution applied once a month for 3 months.

 Photo of a rabbit's ear encrusted with ear mites.